aaqibzee/Price-Rack/README.md

 # Price-Rack:
-Price-Rack is a simple microservice to give value of a financial instruments at a given point.
+Price-Rack is a simple microservice to give the value of financial instruments at a given point.
 As of now it supports only BTC/USD pair, but it can be extended to support other pairs as well.

 # Working: